 In today's implementation, there is only a single criterion for determining the alive/perhaps-not-alive status of a remote server S: is S's projection store available now?
-This question is answered by attempting to read the projection store on server S. If successful, then we assume that S and all of S's network services are available.
-If S's projection store is not available for any reason (including timeout), we inform the local "fitness server" that we have had a problem querying S. The fitness service may then take additional monitoring/querying actions before informing us (in a later iteration) that S should be considered down.
+This question is answered by attemping to read the projection store on server S. If successful, then we assume that all Sis available.
+If S's projection store is not available for any reason (including timeout), we assume S is entirely unavailable.
+This simple single criterion appears to be sufficient for humming consensus, according to simulations of arbitrary network partitions.